 “The opioid crisis has focused attention on the topic of drug abuse and misuse, but rarely are the merits of different treatment options discussed,” said Pam Thompson, center manager for CleanSlate Janesville.
 “Medication-assisted treatment is clinically proven to lead to improved outcomes for patients with opioid use disorder, yet only a fraction of treatment programs offers this option.”

 Less than half of all treatment facilities in Wisconsin provide medication-assisted treatment.
 This is due in part to misunderstanding about addiction and individuals suffering from the disease.
-CleanSlate’s new Janesville center, located at 101 E. Milwaukee Street, Suite 315 hopes to combat the misperceptions and bring much-needed relief and drug treatment options to the area.
+CleanSlate’s new Janesville center, located at 101 E. Milwaukee Street, Suite 315 hopes to combat the misperceptions and bring much-needed relief and drug rehab options to the area.

 The CleanSlate treatment model is a holistic approach designed to be inclusive and considerate of the unique needs of each patient as they work toward long-term recovery.
 Its physician-led offices provide evidenced-based care and treatment utilizing integrated medical and behavioral health services and individualized treatment plans.